njsmith/posy/pybi/README.md

   So this seems like the best way to balance broad compatibility with reasonable download/install sizes.

 - I'm not shipping any `.pyc` files.
-They can be generated on the final system at minimal cost, and it removes a source of location-dependence. (`.pyc` files store the absolute path of the corresponding `.py` file and include it in tracebacks; but, pybis are relocatable, so the correct path isn't known until after install.)
+They take up space in the download, can be generated on the final system at minimal cost, and dropping them removes a source of location-dependence. (`.pyc` files store the absolute path of the corresponding `.py` file and include it in tracebacks; but, pybis are relocatable, so the correct path isn't known until after install.)